DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Estimating Datamodels

 \subsection{Metagradient-based Estimator}

 The metagradient-based estimator is a more sophisticated method for estimating the vector $\mathbf{\beta}$ that avoids the high cost of training a policy for each binary vector.
 Instead, the metagradient-based estimator operates by leveraging a classical statistical tool called the {\em influence function} \citep{hampel1974influence}.
-Intuitively, the metagradient-based estimator proceeds as follows: \begin{enumerate} \item First, instead of thinking of training datasets as {\em binary} vectors $\mathbf{z} \in \{0, 1\}^N$, we think of them as {\em real-valued} vectors $\mathbf{z} \in [0, 1]^N$, where each coordinate $z_i$ corresponds to the {\em importance weight} placed on the $i$-th trajectory in the dataset.
-Concretely, if $z_i = 0$, then the $i$-th trajectory is not used in the training set, and if $z_i = 1$, then the $i$-th trajectory is used in the training set with full weight; if $0 < z_i < 1$, then the $i$-th trajectory is used in the training set but its loss is scaled by $z_i$.
-Observe that this parameterization is equivalent to the binary parameterization for $z_i \in \{0, 1\}$, but gives us a continuous way to represent the training set. \item Once we have this continuous parameterization, we can write the {\em first-order approximation} to $\mathcal{M}(\mathcal{A}(\mathbf{z}))$ as
+Intuitively, the metagradient-based estimator proceeds as follows.
+First, instead of thinking of training datasets as {\em binary} vectors $\mathbf{w} \in \{0, 1\}^N$, we think of them as {\em real-valued} vectors $\mathbf{w} \in [0, 1]^N$, where each coordinate $w_i$ corresponds to the {\em importance weight} placed on the $i$-th training sample in the dataset.
+Concretely, if $w_i = 0$, then the $i$-th training sample is not used in the training set, and if $w_i = 1$, then the $i$-th training sample is used in the training set with full weight; if $0 < w_i < 1$, then the $i$-th training sample is used in the training set but its loss is scaled by $w_i$.
+Observe that this parameterization is equivalent to the binary parameterization for $w_i \in \{0, 1\}$, but gives us a continuous way to represent the training set.